-To help you with your strategy for American Heart Month, we're providing 28 heart health tips for you to share with your workforce - one for each day of February.
-With these 28 convenient tips, you can help your members reduce their risk of heart disease, heart attack, and stroke.
-You can share a tip daily in February via email, your company intranet page, etc., or send one communication with the highest impact tips (marked with an asterisk).
+To help you with your member engagement strategy for American Heart Month, we're providing 28 heart health tips to share with your membership - one for each day of February.
+With these convenient tips, you can help seniors reduce their risk of heart disease, heart attack, and stroke.
+You can share a tip each day in February via email, your member newsletter, webpage page, etc., or send one communication with the highest impact tips (marked with an asterisk).

-Regardless of how you choose to share these tips, don't forget to remind your members about how important they - and their hearts - are to you.
+Regardless of how you share these tips, don't forget to remind your members how important they - and their hearts - are to you.
+For more helpful heart health content, visit Hello Heart's Heart Health Hub.

-28 Heart Health Tips from Healthline1
+28 Heart Health Tips from Healthline

-1. Know your numbers.
+1. \Know your numbers.

-Keeping your blood pressure, cholesterol, triglycerides, and blood sugar in check are important for good heart health.
-Ask your doctor about the optimal levels for your born gender and age group, and take steps to reach and maintain those levels.
+Keeping your blood pressure, cholesterol, triglycerides, and blood sugar checked is important for good heart health.
+Ask your doctor about the optimal levels for your gender and age group, and take steps to reach and maintain those levels.
 To help you stay on top of your blood pressure, consider an at-home blood pressure monitor and measure your blood pressure regularly.
 And remember to schedule regular check-ups with your doctor.
 If you want to make your doctor happy, keep good records of your vitals or lab numbers, and bring them to your appointments.